Massachusetts Fisheries & Wildlife Board Members

 Brandi L. Van Roo, Ph.
 D.

-Dr. Van Roo is an Associate Professor in the Biology Department at Framingham State University (FSU) and is the Board's professional wildlife biologist.
+Dr. Van Roo is a Professor in the Biology Department at Framingham State University (FSU) and is the Board's professional wildlife biologist.

 Originally from Rochester, NY, Dr. Van Roo obtained a B.S. in Environmental and Forest Biology from the State University of New York (SUNY) College of Environmental Science and Forestry and earned a Ph.
 D. in Behavioral Ecology from Indiana University in Bloomington, Indiana.